decentraland/adr/content/ADR-281-items.md

 ### Asset Packs Repository

-- Central storage for default items and smart items
+- Central storage for default items and smart items ([asset-packs repository](https://github.com/decentraland/asset-packs))
 - Organized in themed collections (cyberpunk, fantasy, etc.)
 - Distributed via npm package `@dcl/asset-packs`
 - Accessible through CDN at builder-items.decentraland.org

-Custom items can be added to the default asset-packs registry by copying their folder and contents from the custom items folder into the appropriate asset-pack folder in the asset-packs repository.
+Custom items can be added to the default asset-packs registry by copying their folder and contents from the custom items folder into the appropriate asset-pack folder in the [asset-packs repository](https://github.com/decentraland/asset-packs).

 ### Custom Items Storage